ethanp/wireless-http2-experiments/readme.md

   available.

 ## Data Collection
+### DataServer
 * There is a specific Java server that is very easy to set-up from other programs.
 * It is the `DataServer`, and it sits there, expecting data to come in as a UTF-8 JSON String through a server socket.
 * It just dumps that json string into a file

+### DataSender
+* There is a Swift class `DataSender` purpose built to send appropriately- formatted JSON blobs to the aforementioned Java `DataServer`.
+* `DataSender` works as follows
+* There is a `JsonBuilder` that exposes a nice API for building the Json object
+* Then you can do `DataSender.send(JsonBuilder)` and it all gets sent to the `DataServer`